Divyesh15/Laptop-battery-life-/README.md

 Dataset-I use the dataset which contains 100 samples showing charging time and battery last time.
 I consider that when the laptop is full charged the battery lasts 8 hours.I got this dataset from hackerrank.

-for regression line i use statastical formula and for another approch i use sklearn inbuilt LinearRegerssion.
+for regression line i use statastical formula and for another approch i use sklearn inbuilt LinearRegerssion. i think to add third apporch by using Tensorflow keras soon !